 2. Are non-EU companies subject to the GDPR?

 Yes.
-Any company that processes personal data of individuals located in the European Economic Area (which includes the EU countries and Iceland, Liechtenstein and Norway) ("EEA"), including delivering them online ads or tracking their online activities, is within the scope of the GDPR, regardless of whether the company has a physical presence in the EEA or engages in direct business with any EEA companies.
+Any company that processes personal data of individuals located in the European Economic Area (which includes the EU countries and Iceland, Liechtenstein and Norway) ("EEA"), including delivering them ads or tracking their activities, is within the scope of the GDPR, regardless of whether the company has a physical presence in the EEA or engages in direct business with any EEA companies.

 3. Who is PubMatic?

 PubMatic provides a publisher-focused sell-side digital advertising management platform ("Platform") that connects media sellers (publishers) with media buyers (advertisers) looking to buy publisher inventory.
 Publishers use the Platform to automate the buying and selling of advertising inventory across different sales channels.
 PubMatic also provides various programmatic tools for media buyers.

 4. Does GDPR affect PubMatic even though our platform doesn't process data points like names, phone numbers, and email addresses?

 The GDPR applies to the collection, use and disclosure of "personal data" from the EEA.
 Personal data, as defined in the GDPR, includes all data relating to an identified or identifiable individual, which includes personally identifiable information like names, phone numbers, etc. (which PubMatic does not currently process through the Platform), in addition to device-related identifiers like unique device IDs and IP addresses (which the GDPR describes as "pseudonymous" forms of personal data, and which PubMatic does collect from end users who interact with publisher websites and other digital media properties that use PubMatic's technology).

 5. What is PubMatic's role when it processes personal data?